whatsnowplaying/stagelinq/README.md

 ## Acknowledgments

-This implementation is based on the Go implementation at https://github.com/icedream/go-stagelinq and research into the StageLinq protocol by the open-source DJ community.
+This implementation is based on the Go implementation at https://github.com/icedream/go-stagelinq and research into the StagelinQ protocol by the open-source DJ community.